XuezheMax/apollo/README.md

 Moreover, different implementations of `weight decay`, such as the decoupled version, lead to very different regularization strength with the same `weight decay rate`.
 Thus, as discussed in the paper, we suggest to consider the effect of regularization strength when we analyze the performance of different optimization methods.

-- In this paper, for fair comparison, we use the same `weight decay rate` for SGD and Apollo in the image classification task, since they use the same implementation of `weight decay`.
+- In this paper, for fair comparison, we comprehensively tune the `learning rate` and the `weight decay rate` for all the optimizers on CIFAR-10.
-For Adam and RAdam, since we used the decoupled version of `weight decay` (i.e., we actually used AdamW and RAdamW), we adjusted the `weight decay rate` so that they have similar strength of regularization.
+For ImageNet, due to the resource limits, we kept all the hyper-parameters selected from CIFAR-10 for each optimizer, and only tuned the `weight decay rate`.
+One motivation is to test the consistency of hyper-parameters of these optimizers on different tasks.

 - We analyzed the effect of different `weight decay rates` on different optimizers.
 As illustrated in the figure, Apollo achieves improvements over all the three baselines on convergence speed with different rates of weight decay